Chinatowns in Africa

 This article discusses Chinatowns in Africa.
-There are least three major Chinatowns in Africa.
+There are at least three major Chinatowns in Africa.

 As former colonies of Europe, the coastal African nations of Madagascar, Mauritius, and South Africa were the main receiving points of Chinese immigrants from the 1890s to the early part of the 20th century.
 The early Chinese arrived to labour in the Transvaal gold mines of South Africa and on the Tananrive Tamatave railway of Madagascar.
 Many of these Chinese immigrants were exploited.

 Today, South Africa remains the top African destination for first-generation Chinese-speaking immigrants.

 Kenya

 In the capital Nairobi, there is a small pocket of Chinese businesses along Argwings Kodhek Road in the Kilimani district, near the Chaka Place shopping center.
 There is a newer Chinatown with a larger collection of businesses on the former campus of Baraton University's Nairobi extension campus.

 Madagascar

 Madagascar has received some Chinese immigrants.
 In Madagascar, there are about 30,000 Chinese, the majority of them came from the Pearl River Delta in Guangdong.
 A Chinatown, called Quartier chinois, is located in Antananarivo.